frescobaldi/frescobaldi/frescobaldi_app/userguide/documentfonts_command.md

 {openlilylib} has a *notation-fonts* package with advanced functionality to load notation fonts (together with text fonts) which Fresocbaldi makes available too.
-With the openLilyLib approach notation fonts are *always* loaded, therefore the “music” font selection can not be unchecked.
+With the openLilyLib approach notation fonts are *always* loaded, therefore the "music" font selection can not be unchecked.

 *NOTE:* In order for this to work the two openLilyLib packages `oll-core` and `notation-fonts` have to be installed and available.